-- PhD qualification in a related field - Demonstrated experience in conduct of effectivness and or implementation research studies - Knowledge and experience working in paediatrics and/or disability fields - A demonstrated ability to manage large research projects - A developing national research profile, as evidenced by the production of research publications including literature searches, and drafting manuscripts, conference and seminar papers and contributing to grant applications. - Strong interpersonal and communication skills, with an ability to build and maintain relationships with key partners (internal and external) and work collaboratively - Demonstrated high level of productivity including initiative, problem solving, judgement and organisational skills - Demonstrated ability to work independently and collaboratively in a team to achieve goals and complete projects - Ethical scholar who values diversity and works effectively with individual differences
+- Demonstrated experience in conduct of effectiveness and or implementation research studies. - A tertiary degree (or an equivalent degree or professional qualifications) or equivalent combination of study and work experience relevant for the role. - Knowledge and experience working in paediatrics and/or disability fields. - Strong interpersonal and communication skills, with an ability to build and maintain relationships with key partners (internal and external) and work collaboratively. - Demonstrated high level of productivity including initiative, problem solving, judgement and organisational skills. - Demonstrated ability to work independently and collaboratively in a team to achieve goals and complete projects. - Ethical scholar who values diversity and works effectively with individual differences.